platformsh/platformsh-docs/docs/src/add-services/elasticsearch.md

 ## Supported versions

-Versions 7.10 and older are available in your projects for free, but they're at their end of life and are no longer receiving security updates from upstream.
-Due to a licensing change, newer versions of Elasticsearch aren't included in any Platform.sh plan.

-To avoid the additional cost of subscribing to a recent version of Elasticsearch, you can switch to one of the latest, free versions of [OpenSearch](./opensearch.md).
-To do so, follow the same procedure as for [upgrading](#upgrading).
+Elasticsearch is now a premium service.

-If you want to keep using Elasticsearch, you need to add a recent version at an additional cost [through Sales](https://platform.sh/contact/).
+This means that from version 7.17 onwards, you need to add Elasticsearch to your project at an additional cost.
+To do so, contact [Sales](https://platform.sh/contact/).

-The following versions are available upon subscription:
+The following premium versions are supported:

 | Grid | {{% names/dedicated-gen-3 %}} | {{% names/dedicated-gen-2 %}} |
 |------|-------------------------------|------------------------------ |